uxillary/font-size-tweak/docs/index.md

 layout: default
 title: Font Size Tweak
 theme: jekyll-theme-minimal
-description: A free Windows tool to customize system font sizes without scaling everything.
-Dark mode, modern UI, portable.
+description: A lightweight, modern Windows utility for customizing system font sizes.
 ---

-# 🪄 FontSize Tweak
+## Font Size Tweak

 A clean, modern utility for Windows 10/11 to **adjust system font sizes** (title bars, menus, icons, and more) — no scaling required.

 ---

-## 🖼️ Screenshot
+## Screenshot

 ![screenshot](screenshot.png)

 ---

-## 🔧 Features
+## Features

 - Adjust all system fonts or fine-tune each one:
   - Title Bar